LeonLonsdale/react-notes/how-react-works.md

 ## Recap

-**Triggering**

-- The process starts with a trigger.
-A trigger can be:
-  - The first load of the app; or
-  - A state change.
-- The trigger just triggers the Render Phase

-**Render Phase**

-- The Render Phase does not produce any visual output.
+1. The **Rendering Phase** is triggered either by initial load or a state change - not immediately, but scheduled for when the JS engine has time. setState calls in Event Handler Functions are also batched.
-- The Render Phase calls the component functions for component instances that need a re-render, to create new React Elements.
+2. The rendering phase calls component functions for instances that need to be re-rendered (including their children).
+This creates new react elements which are used to create a new **Virtual DOM**.
-  - This, in turn, calls all child component functions whether they need a re-render or not.
-- The new React Elements are used to create a Virtual DOM (A tree of react elements).

-**Reconciliation - Part of Render Phase**

-- The new Virtual DOM is then compared with the Existing Fiber Tree (which is a representation of the Virtual DOM before the re-render was called) to create an Updated Fiber tree which represents the current state of the elements.
-This process is called Reconciliation.
+3. The new Virtual DOM is then compared with the existing **Fiber Tree** in a process called **Reconciliation**.
-- Reconciliation uses a diffing algorythm to identify the differences between the old and new Virtual DOMs.
+4. Reconciliation uses a diffing algorithm to compare the new Virtual DOM with the Fiber Tree to identify changes.
-  - There is a Fiber in the Fiber tree for each react element and DOM element.
-    - The fiber holds the component state, props, and a queue of work.
+5. Each react and DOM element has a **Fiber** in the Fiber Tree which holds the state, props, and a queue of work.
+Identified DOM updates for each element are stored in the **queue of work** during reconciliation.
-    - After diffing, the queue of works will contain the DOM updates that are needed for that element.
+6. This process is asynchronous and can be paused, resumed, prioritised, and tasks can be split.
-- The Output of Reconciliation is an updated Fiber Tree and a list of effects (list of DOM updates).
+7. The output of reconciliation is an updated Fiber Tree and a **List of Effects**.
-- This is all done Asynchronously and can be split, prioritised, paused and resumed.

-**Commit Phase**

-- The list of effects is them used in the Commit Phase, processed by ReactDOM and appled to the DOM one at a time.
+8. The list of effects is used in the **Commit Phase** by **ReactDOM** which looks at each effect one at a time, and applying the changes to the DOM`.
-  - This is syncrhonous, and cannot be interrupted, to prevent partial UI display.
+9. This is done synchronously so cannot be interrupted, so that a consistent UI is possible.

-**Browser Painting**

-- When the Browser identifies the DOM update, it initiates a Brwoser Paint phase where the changes are updated onscreen.
+10. Once the this process completes, and the browser identifies the DOM changes, the browser re-paints the UI.

 # Diffing